 The Subject Site is considered adjacent to the western boundary of the Old Port Credit Village HCD.
-Mississauga City Council designated the area identified in figures 26-27 under Part V of the OHA on June 23, 2004 (see Appendix E for designatio By-law No. 272-2004).
+Mississauga City Council designated the area identified in figures 26-27 under Part V of the OHA on June 23, 2004.

-For a copy of the 'Statement Defining the District's General Character' see Appendix F of this report.
+For a copy of the 'Statement Defining the District's General Character', see Appendix E of this report.